Territories Amateur Radio License Data

 The U.S. territorial prefixes in effect from 1946 through 1978 were: KB6 Baker, Howland & American Phoenix Is,; KC6 Caroline Is.; KG6 Guam & Mariana Is.; KH6 Hawaii; KJ6 Johnston; KL7 Alaska; KM6 Midway; KP4 Puerto Rico; KP6 Palmyra Group & Jarvis; KS4 Swan Is.; KS6 American Samoa; KV4 Virgin Is,; KW6 Wake Is.; KX6 Marshall Is.; and KZ5 Panama Canal Zone.
 KC4 was reserved for both Navassa Is. and U.S. stations in Antarctica, KA0-KA9 for U.S. military personnel in Japan, KG4 for U.S. military personnel at Guantanamo, and KR6 for U.S. military personnel in Okinawa and the Ryukyu Islands.
 Novice class territorial callsigns were distinguished by an initial prefix letter "W" that was replaced by a "K" upon upgrading.
 Typical Novice class station callsigns would be WG6ABC in Guam or WP4ABC in Puerto Rico.6

 In March 1978, the FCC completely restructured systematic assignment of amateur radio callsigns and changed most overseas amateur radio prefixes.
-All Caribbean island territories were assigned KP, NP and WP prefixes, and the Pacific island territories were assigned AH, KH, NH and WH prefixes.7 By that time the Caroline Islands, Marshall Islands, Ryukyu Islands and Swan Is. were no longer under U.S. administration.
+All Caribbean island territories were assigned KP, NP and WP prefixes, and the Pacific island territories were assigned AH, KH, NH and WH prefixes.8 By that time the Caroline Islands (Micronesia and Palau), Marshall Islands, Ryukyu Islands and Swan Is. were no longer under U.S. administration.
 Call signs in the KC4AAA-KC4AAF and KC4USA-KC4USZ blocks continue to be reserved for Antarctic stations.
-Other call sign blocks reserved for FEMA and overseas U.S. Military personnel are listed in the November 12, 2009 ARRL Letter.
+Other call sign blocks reserved for FEMA and overseas U.S. Military personnel are listed in the November 12, 2009 ARRL Letter.9

 This is a count of Alaska, Hawaii, and Puerto Rico